tomwhartung/jmws_beez3_idMyGadget/README.md

 (It would be nice to have the site set up with demos and screen shots, so we can refer to that.)

-## About IdMyGadget &copy;:
+## About IdMyGadget:

-For information about the IdMyGadget Device Detection Adapter API, see the [About-IdMyGadget.md file in this directory](https://github.com/tomwhartung/jmws_beez3_idMyGadget/blob/master/ABOUT-IdMyGadget.md).
+For information about the IdMyGadget Device Detection Adapter API&copy;, see the [About-IdMyGadget.md file in this directory](https://github.com/tomwhartung/jmws_beez3_idMyGadget/blob/master/ABOUT-IdMyGadget.md).